Recovery is just a phone call away.

 • Social Effects: Addiction leads to social effects, including strained relationships and social isolation.
 Families of addicted individuals experience emotional and financial stress.

-Economic Effects: The societal cost of opioid addiction is substantial, including healthcare expenses, lost productivity, and law enforcement costs.
-According to a 2022 report, “ JEC Analysis Finds Opioid Epidemic Cost U.S. Nearly $1.5 Trillion In 2020”, by the U.S. Congress Joint Economic Committee, the cost of opioid epidemic cost the US about $1.5 trillion in 2020.
+• Economic Effects: The societal cost of opioid addiction is substantial, including healthcare expenses, lost productivity, and law enforcement costs.
+According to a 2022 report, “ JEC Analysis Finds Opioid Epidemic Cost U.S. Nearly $1.5 Trillion In 2020”, by the U.S. Congress Joint Economic Committee, the cost of the opioid epidemic cost the US about $1.5 trillion in 2020.

 What Are The Available Treatment Options For Opioid Addiction?